Altinn/altinn-studio-docs/content/events/subscribingtoevents/get-started/api-access/_index.en.md

 ---
-title: Request access to Events API
+title: Request access to the API
 linktitle: API access
 weight: 10
 description: Guide to requesting access to Altinns APIs